kyledhesi-nfocus/BDD-eCommerce-Project/README.md

 # eCommerce Website BDD Testing with SpecFlow in C#

 This project is a Behavior-Driven Development (BDD) testing suite for an eCommerce website, using SpecFlow with C#.
 The purpose of the testing suite is to validate the functionality of features within the website.
-SpecFlow's natural language approach to test case definition, makes the tests understandable to stakeholders and maintaining a clear documentation of system behavior.

 https://www.edgewordstraining.co.uk/demo-site/